 This initiative is part of the ongoing work of the Western New York Library Resources Council (WNYLRC) to help build the capacity of libraries and librarians to continue to respond to the information needs of their communities.
 Information resources critical in addressing needs of individuals and groups in our communities are increasingly only available as online, digital data.
-Access to critical resources for education, health, employment, and many other personal and professional facts of life require people to have:
+Resources critical to meet the needs of all people for education, health, employment, and many other personal and professional facts of life require them to have:

 These projects are just one facet of WNYLRC’s ongoing efforts to ensure the skills and resources of the library community are recognized, valued, and utilized by stakeholders who share our goals of addressing gaps in digital literacy specifically, and digital inclusion more broadly, ultimately helping foster a more equitable community.